endless-sky/endless-sky-wiki/CreatingEffects.md

 * images/effect/blaster impact+3.png

 The `<name>` for this sprite is "effect/blaster impact".
 The `+` in the file names specifies that the images should use [additive blending](https://github.com/endless-sky/endless-sky/wiki/BlendingModes), and the numbers after the `+` are the frame numbers for the animation.

+Sprite sets can be universally resized, in case you would like to re-use an existing animation at a different size, with the `"scale"` attribute.
+The default scale value is `1.0` (i.e. 100%).
+For the best results, use a power-of-two increase or decrease, e.g. `0.125` (1/8), `0.25` (1/4), or `0.5` (1/2).
+Scaling factors that result in odd widths and height generally result in a blurry image, as do scales over 100%.
+(For most effect sprites, this will not be an issue as they are not very detailed anyway.)

 You can also specify various attributes of the animation.
 These should be left out if you do not want them: